cj-mills/christianjmills/_posts/2020-11-19-Barracuda-PoseNet-Tutorial-8.md

 ### Add Webcam Variables

 Unity defaults to a resolution of `640 x 480` for webcams.
 There is no built-in method that returns the frame rate.
 However, the default does not appear to be over 30fps.
 We can request a resolution and frame rate when initializing the `webcamTexture`.
 Unity should accept the requested settings as long as the camera supports them.
+Unity defaults to its closest preset if the requested settings are not supported.

 #### Create `webcamHeight` Variable